‘It fell into the mouth of children and elderly people’: people affected by a product thrown by a drone at an event with Lula and Kalil are heard by the MPF in Uberlândia | Mining Triangle

 “A comprehensive investigation of the serious facts is essential, given that the Public Prosecutor’s Office is a defender of the democratic regime and the fundamental right to freedom of expression and assembly,” said Jarbas Soares Júnior.

-According to the prosecutor, it is necessary to properly investigate the facts with the performance of expert evidence on the drone and on the sprayed product.
+According to the prosecutor, a proper investigation of the facts is necessary with the carrying out of expert evidence on the drone and on the sprayed product.

 “What is certain is that the MPMG will carry out the investigation and that those responsible will be prosecuted.
 Minas has always been a welcoming state, regardless of political issues”, concluded Júnior.